BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 ```

 This example shows a material design list that is collapsable.
-It refreshed data every n seconds of if we click the button.
+It refreshed data every n seconds or if we click the button.
 Also, it displays the fetched items.